DH-Center-Tuebingen/spacialist-docs/docs/developer/common-issues.md

 When you have SESSION_DOMAIN set to _localhost_ and you access site using `127.0.0.1:8001` you may get the error, as this domain is not supported, only _localhost_ is.
 :::

+# cURL error 56: Recv failure: Connection was reset by peer

+Spacialist and Thesaurex (v.0.11+) use Laravel Reverb for realtime updates, which this requires a reverb server running to process those websocket requests.
+However, both programs should work normally if the server is unavailable.
+But this error may occur on your setup when the reverb server is not running.

+The most probable solution is that the requested port/location (e.g "localhost:9000") does listen for requests and denies the connection for the client resulting in this error.
+Easiest solution is to change the requested port to a unused port number.